 - contributions made to the plan are the employer’s “pick-up contributions,” or

 - the plan has a qualified governmental excess benefit arrangement.

-Sponsors may, however, apply for a private letter ruling from the IRS for these matters.
+Sponsors may, however, apply for a private letter ruling on these matters.

 To be “pick-up contributions,” the: